 Prevention and Education

-Pepperdine seeks to prevent alcohol and other drug-related problems by educating students about the personal and social consequences associated with the abuse of drugs.
+Pepperdine seeks to prevent alcohol and other drug-related problems by educating students about the personal and social consequences associated with the abuse of alcohol and drugs.
 Educational programs are offered on an ongoing basis and are coordinated through the Counseling Center.
 Resident advisors in the residence halls receive alcohol and drug awareness training in order to serve the needs of the residential community.
 Prevention strategies also include efforts to change inappropriate community norms regarding alcohol and other drug use and to alter environmental factors that support inappropriate use.
 Finally, the University partners with the community and parents/guardians of students to help prevent abuse.

 Assistance in Overcoming Alcohol and Other Drug Abuse